Jabril09/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 - Sign into portal.azure.com
+- Step 1 - Sign into portal.azure.com and create a resource group called AD-LAB
-- Step 2
+- Step 2 - Create a virtual machine (VM) and name it DC-1 for domain controller.
+Set the Network interface (NIC) private IP address to static of the domain controller.
-- Step 3
+- Step 3 - Create another virtual machine (VM) for client 1 under the same resource group AD-LAB and same region.
-- Step 4
+- Step 4 - Ensure connectivity between DC-1 and client-1 with ping.
+Log into client-1 and ping DC-1.
 - Step 5
 - Step 6
 - Step 7